Furikuda/bork/docs/faq.rst

 Are there other known limitations?
 ----------------------------------

-- borg extract supports restoring only into an empty destination.
+- bork extract supports restoring only into an empty destination.
 After extraction, the destination will have exactly the contents of the extracted archive.
-  If you extract into a non-empty destination, borg will (for example) not remove files which are in the destination, but not in the archive.
+  If you extract into a non-empty destination, bork will (for example) not remove files which are in the destination, but not in the archive.
   See :issue:`4598` for a workaround and more details.